 All items should be provided electronically, as attachments in Adobe Acrobat PDF format, in a single submittal emailed to: email@example.com.

 One proposal per submitter.
+Grants will not be awarded to prior recipients.
 Application materials will be treated in confidence.
+Article proposals may be made for works-in-progress, but such works should not be substantially complete nor submitted for or accepted for publication.
 Article proposals are limited to single-author works.
-Co-author or multi-author works will be not considered.
+Co-author or multi-author works will not be considered.

-Application Deadlines for the 2015 IPIL SSG Program for Judicial Clerks:
+Application Deadlines for the 2021 IPIL SSG-Clerks Program for Judicial Clerks:

-Applications will be collected throughout the fall until December 13, 2014.
-By mid-March of the following year, selections will be made from the applications by considering all applications received up through the December 13 deadline.
+Applications will be accepted until January 27, 2021.
+By the end of the spring 2021 semester, selections will be made from the applications by considering all applications received up through the deadline.

-Grant Amounts for the 2015 IPIL SSG Program for Current or Incoming Judicial Clerks of Article III Federal Appellate Courts:
+Grant Amounts for the 2021 IPIL SSG-Clerks Program for Current or Incoming Judicial Clerks of Article III Federal Appellate Courts or District Courts: